- Professor Emeritus; Former Chair, Center for Real Estate & Urban Analysis

 Christopher B. Leinberger is a land use strategist, teacher, developer, researcher and author, balancing business realities with social and environmental concerns.
-Mr. Leinberger is the Charles Bendit Distinguished Scholar and Research Professor and Chair of the Center for Real Estate and Urban Analysis at the George Washington University School of Business.
+He is a professor emeritus and former chair of the Center for Real Estate and Urban Analysis at the George Washington University School of Business.

 He is also the president of Locus: Responsible Real Estate Developers and Investors, a political advocacy organization working on the national and state levels.
-He is a Nonresident Senior Fellow at Brookings Institution Metropolitan Policy Program in Washington DC.
-Finally, he is a founding partner of Arcadia Land Company, a New Urbanism and transit-oriented development firm based in Philadelphia.
+He is a nonresident senior fellow at the Brookings Institution Metropolitan Policy Program in Washington, D.C.
+Finally, he is a founding partner of Arcadia Land Company, a new urbanism and transit-oriented development firm based in Philadelphia.

-His most recent book is The Option of Urbanism, Investing in a New American Dream.
+His most recent book is the Option of Urbanism: Investing in a New American Dream.
 He is the author of Strategic Planning for Real Estate Companies and has contributed chapters to 12 other books.
-He is an Op-Ed Contributor to the The New York Times, writes regularly for The Atlantic Monthly and numerous other magazines.
-CNN, National Public Radio, Atlantic Cities Channel, Washington Post, among others, have profiled him.
+He is an op-ed contributor to the New York Times, writes regularly for the Atlantic Monthly and numerous other magazines.
+CNN, National Public Radio, the Atlantic Cities Channel and the Washington Post, among others, have profiled him.

 Leinberger was voted one of the “Top 100 Urban Thinkers” in a 2009 poll conducted by Planetizen, the international urban planning website.
 He was the 2010 William H. Whyte Urbanism Award winner by Partners for Livable Communities.